nervosnetwork/docs/docs/tutorials/step4.md

 6        }
 ```

-* Line 1 - Checks to see if the total input capacities in the transaction are greater than the outputs that are being sent
+* __Line 1__ - Checks to see if the total input capacities in the transaction are greater than the outputs that are being sent

-* Line 2 - If true, we create a new cell to be placed as a Cell Output
+* __Line 2__ - If true, we create a new cell to be placed as a Cell Output

-* Lines 3  The capacity we send is the left over capacity not included in the outpts, so we can send it back to ourselves as change
+* __Lines 3__ - The capacity we send is the left over capacity not included in the outpts, so we can send it back to ourselves as change

-* Lines 4 - The data field is left blank as it is not required.
+* __Lines 4__ - The data field is left blank as it is not required.

-* Lines 5 - We put the lock script of the owner of the wallet.
+* __Lines 5__ - We put the lock script of the owner of the wallet.

 Note: if we don’t construct a cell to send the left over capacity back to yourself, all left over capacity will be sent to the miner as a transaction fee!